-NCERT solutions class 5 EVS chapter 11 is very interesting chapters in the syllabus.
+NCERT Solutions Class 5 EVS Chapter 11 is a very interesting chapter in the syllabus.
 It talks about a girl named Sunita and her adventures in space, this chapter brings along a series of questions regarding how things happen on earth when looked from the space.
 Students can refer and download the NCERT Solutions from the links given below.

 Access NCERT Solution for Class 5 EVS Chapter 11